12Kubis12/java-tic-tac-toe/README.md

-# Play a game of tic tac toe
+# Play a game of tic tac toe!